vadaszgergo/terraform-public/azure-route-server-peering-nva/README.md

 - NVA uses ASN 65020
 - All VMs use the same SSH key for access
 - NSGs are configured to allow inbound SSH from any source (0.0.0.0/0)
+- Most of the code was written using AI tools, but the logic/scenario/testing is all mine :)

 ## Clean Up